KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 CO: Co. _mas_
 GAUL: _mat_.
 (Coligny)​
 PIE: \*meh₂-t- (IEW: 693)
-COGN: Lat. _mānis_, _mānus_, _Mātūta_ "goddess Dawn"
+COGN: Lat. _mānis_, _mānus_ "good", _Mātūta_ "goddess Dawn"
 ETYM: OIr. _math_ [u m] "bear" is often understood as a tabooistic replacement for the original word for "bear" (PCelt. [\*arto](#arto)-) and related to this root.
 The u-stem (\*matu-) may be attested in the Gaul.
 PN _Matu-genos_.
 Celtib. _matus_ is sometimes also compared, but the meaning of this word (presumably a noun) is unknown (MLH V.1: 247f.), so it is not entitled to an etymology.
 Beyond Celtic, Gr. _matís_ "great" (Hesych.) is uncertain (it is not even ascertained that the word is Greek, it might be Galatian).
 The connection of these words to PIE \*meh₂- "give a sign, wink" (Gr. _mēnýō_, Lith. _móti_, LIV 382) is very speculative.
 The development would have been from "wink" to "give a sign of approval" to "approve", hence "good, approved" as the meaning of the adjective from the same root.
+On the other hand, if PCelt. \*mati-, Lat. _mānus_ and _mātūrus_ "ripe, mature" are related to Hitt. _mehur_ "time", the original meaning of PIE \*meh₂- was probably "timely".
+Note, though, that Kloekhorst (2008: 568) derives Hitt. _mehur_ from the root \*meyh₂- "diminish" (Lat. _minuo_, etc.), in which case it cannot be related to PCelt. \*mati-.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="matir">\*mātīr "mother" (n)</a>
 GOID: OIr. _mathir_ [r, f] "mother"